harmane4/Weather-Dashboard/README.md

 ## Problems
 After a city is searched for it only appears as a list item under Search History after the page has been refreshed.

+After a city is searched for it remains in the search bar.

 If a city is misspelt nothing loads on the page.

 When the city is click on in the search history the current weather conditions do not reappear.

 ## Usage